darren-welch/SitemapStyle/README.md

 # SitemapStyle
-A way to make your sitemap look beautiful
+Improve the style of your sitemap

 ## How to use.
 The end product https://darrenwelch.co.uk/sitemap/